jberkel/sms-backup-plus/README.md

 Tested with Android 1.5 - 4.1.x.

-SMS Backup+ is available for free in the market, there will never be a pro / paid version.
+SMS Backup+ is available for free in the Play Store, there will never be a pro / paid version.

 But if you like the app you can flattr it ([flattr it ??][WhatisFlattr]).
 [![][FlattrButton]][FlattrLink]